HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 ## Identifying compression opportunities

-Google’s [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool enables users to run a series of audits against web pages.
+Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool enables users to run a series of audits against web pages.
 The [text compression audit](https://developers.google.com/web/tools/lighthouse/audits/text-compression) evaluates whether a site can benefit from additional text-based compression.
-It does this by attempting to compress resources and evaluate whether an object’s size can be reduced by at least 10% and 1,400 bytes.
+It does this by attempting to compress resources and evaluate whether an object's size can be reduced by at least 10% and 1,400 bytes.
 Depending on the score, you may see a compression recommendation in the results, with a list of specific resources that could be compressed.

 ![Lighthouse Compression Suggestions](../../../static/images/2019/15_Compression/ch15_fig8_lighthouse.jpg)